How to Update Python Version? - [Upgrade Python Version]

 Step 2: Install the Downloaded Python Installer

-After downloading the exe file, double-click on it to install Python.
+After downloading the exe file, double-click on it to install Python on windows.

 Step 3: Install Python